Museum Studies Standard Course List

 In this course, we will engage critically with museum content -- past and present -- designed to challenge the status quo, support social change, reveal and wrestle with past injustices, and attempt reconciliation and reform beyond the walls of the museum.
 We will look backward and to the present political moment at exhibitions, programming, engagement efforts, commissioned art installations, and other projects to contextualize the demands for a new kind of museum that eschews the pretext of neutrality to act in creative and conscious ways in the pursuit of equity and inclusion, in terms of staff, audiences, and content.
 For the last five weeks of the semester, we will apply the theoretical critique and historical knowledge we have gained toward the creation of projects that creatively employ the institutional history of GWU to increase awareness, spur dialogue, and perhaps even enact change.

-CMST 6601 – Special Topics: Museums as Learning Institutions (selected Fall semesters)
+CMST 6601 – Special Topics: Museums as Learning Institutions (Varies)

 Taking a broad, interdisciplinary view, this course will explore the role of learning in museums.
 We will investigate a variety of ways that museums approach and plan for learning; why learning matters; and how museum departments can work together to support learning.
 Current research in neuroscience, generational characteristics, and business will be included.
 The course will be practical and experiential, integrating and modeling best practices in museum education throughout.

-CMST 6601 – Special Topics: Provenance Research (selected Fall semesters)
+CMST 6601 – Special Topics: Provenance Research (Varies)

 This class will cover the basics of Provenance Research including an introduction to relevant